Mathematics: Number theory

 Number theory began with the manipulation of numbers, that is, natural numbers $(\mathbb{N}),$ and later expanded to integers $(\Z)$ and rational numbers $(\Q).$ Number theory was once called arithmetic, but nowadays this term is mostly used for numerical calculations.
 Number theory dates back to ancient Babylon and probably China.
 Two prominent early number theorists were Euclid of ancient Greece and Diophantus of Alexandria.
 The modern study of number theory in its abstract form is largely attributed to Pierre de Fermat and Leonhard Euler.
 The field came to full fruition with the contributions of Adrien-Marie Legendre and Carl Friedrich Gauss.

 Many easily stated number problems have solutions that require sophisticated methods, often from across mathematics.
 A prominent example is Fermat's Last Theorem.
 This conjecture was stated in 1637 by Pierre de Fermat, but it was proved only in 1994 by Andrew Wiles, who used tools including scheme theory from algebraic geometry, category theory, and homological algebra.
 Another example is Goldbach's conjecture, which asserts that every even integer greater than 2 is the sum of two prime numbers.
 Stated in 1742 by Christian Goldbach, it remains unproven despite considerable effort.

-Number theory includes several subareas, including analytic number theory, algebraic number theory, geometry of numbers (method oriented), diophantine equations, and transcendence theory (problem oriented).
+Number theory includes several subareas, including analytic number theory, algebraic number theory, geometry of numbers (method oriented), Diophantine analysis, and transcendence theory (problem oriented).